PostHog/posthog.com/contents/founders/actual-marketing-budget.md

 When I’m trying to figure out what a sensible amount is for PostHog to spend, all I can find are articles that talk very generally about marketing budgets in terms of things like % of revenue or general benchmarks.
 Which is nice, but [the ranges given are wild](https://www.datadab.com/blog/how-much-saas-companies-spend-on-marketing/) and I want _cold, hard numbers_.

-How much does a typical startup [like PostHog](/about) spend on marketing?
+How much does a typical startup [like PostHog](/about) spend on [B2B marketing](/newsletter/b2b-startup-marketing-strategy).
 And why doesn’t anyone talk about it?

 “But Charles, you naive idiot” asked nobody, “surely competitors will use this information against you?”